gridai/grid-docs/docs/platform/sso.md

 # Single Sign-On \(SSO\)

+Please contact our team at [sales@grid.ai](mailto:sales@grid.ai if are interested in using SAML with Grid for your team.

 ## Prerequisites

-Please contact Grid support with your SAML identity provider details.
 Details that we require:

 * Your SAML metadata endpoint
 * Domain names used by your organization \(e.g. `grid.ai`\)

 Below you can find instructions on how to setup [Okta](https://www.okta.com/) authentication with Grid.
-Other SAML providers are also supported, however you will need to know where to get and set several settings.

 :::note
 Interested in using another SSO / SAML provider?
 Reach out to use at [support@grid.ai](mailto:support@grid.ai) and we'll write specific instructions.